Answered By: Paul Galfano Last Updated: Aug 17, 2018 Views: 20

 First, visit the library homepage and click on the 'Library Catalog' icon (as shown in the images below):

 Once in the online library catalog you can type in the search box 'environmental science' or something more specific (such as 'air pollution and climate change') as keywords, and a list of book titles based on those keywords will appear in the results list.
 You can click on any title from the list to check for the call number, it's campus library location, and its availability status.
 If the book is not located at the campus library you would normally use, you can request a hold on the item (using the 'place hold' button).
 See image below for an example using these search terms.

-You can use the same approach for using search terms as was done to find print books within Ebooks Central, or try a combination of search terms such as "air pollution an climate change."
+In Ebook Central you can use the same approach to searching as was done to find print books, or try a combination of search terms such as "air pollution and climate change."
 A results list for these search terms is shown in the image below.
 Note: you can generate shorter results lists by choosing a specific publication year (2017) and subject ('Environmental Studies') from the options on the left side of the results list.